encaro/Slimroms_staff/README.md

 	* Snap Camera from Lineage
 	* 94kernel   smart settings for charging power and sound (ported from boeffla), on default tweaks are enabled , more info on http://forum.xda-developers.com/showpost.php?p=64651867&postcount=3. (still in test)
 	* ROM updates publish 1-4 times a week on androidfilehost.com
-	* Slim Theme (substratum mod, it's a bit buggy now, but usefull)
+	* SlimROM Theme (Substratum mod, it's a bit buggy now, but usefull)

 FAQ: